sspickle/elmer-eg-docker/README.md

     docker build --tag=elmer-eg --platform=linux/amd64 .

 The elmer ubuntu packages don't see to work on ARM yet, so I specify amd.

+You can also use the docker-compose.yml file.
+Make sure you `export HOSTNAME=...` first!